You must make sure your child gets a full-time education that meets their needs.

 Education Welfare Officers (EWOs) will contact the parents and the child to discuss the absences and give help with any difficulties which affect the child's attendance.

 You may contact the Education Welfare Service yourself, to obtain advice and support if you are concerned about your child's attendance.
 Please contact your school for the telephone number of your Education Welfare Officer.

-If your child continues to have absences without a reason, which the school can accept and authorise, the EWS will send you a letter, reminding you of your responsibilities and warning that court action may be taken.
+If your child continues to have absences without a reason, which the school can accept and authorise, the Education Welfare Service will send you a letter, reminding you of your responsibilities and warning that court action may be taken.

 If your child's attendance remains poor, a pre-court meeting will usually be held at the school.
 You and your child will be able to explain at this meeting why your child's attendance has been poor and how you plan to improve it.
 If attendance becomes acceptable after this meeting, no court action will be taken.

 If you refuse to register your child at a suitable school, without good reason, you may receive an Attendance Order.
 This is a legal document requiring the child to register at a school.
 If your child is registered at a school, you must make sure the child attends that school regularly.
 If you do not, we may take legal proceedings against you.